parlance-zz/g-diffuser-bot/README.md

-Sept 25/2022 Update - This branch is now extremely out-dated and will be deleted when the discord bot in the main branch is bug fixed and ready for use again, likely by the end of September.
-Please use the version in the main branch if possible.
+Sept 25/2022 Update - **This branch is now extremely out-dated and will be deleted when the discord bot in the main branch is bug fixed and ready for use again, likely by the end of September.
+Please use the version in the main branch if possible.**

-Real instructions and documentation to come later, but if you're feeling brave:

 Install instructions:
  - Install conda and python 3.8.5ish